pjmagee/SWTOR.Caster/README.md

 - Change the master audio player to help configure your stream audio channel or video guide.
 - Play a custom audio file when you kill another player or die.
 - Play a custom audio file when you activate an ability.
-- Play a custom audio file whe nyou enter or exit combat.
+- Play a custom audio file when you enter or exit combat.

 ### Ability features
 - Global option to disable/enable your custom images.